solana-foundation/solana-improvement-documents/proposals/0089-programify-feature-gate-program.md

 ## Detailed Design

-The Feature Gate program shall be a Core BPF program whose upgrade authority will be a multi-sig authority, with keyholders from each validator client implementation.
-This includes Solana Labs, Jito, and Jump.
-In the future, this can be expanded to include new clients such as Syndica.
+The Feature Gate program shall be a Core BPF program whose upgrade authority will be a multi-sig authority with keyholders from Solana Labs and potentially Jito.

 The program shall initially be designed to support one instruction:
 `RevokePendingActivation`.
 Any other instructions or functionality this program